Oregon Dunes National Recreation Area

 The Oregon Dunes National Recreation Area is located on the Oregon Coast, stretching approximately 40 mi north of the Coos River in North Bend to the Siuslaw River in Florence, and adjoining Honeyman State Park on the west.
 It is part of Siuslaw National Forest and is administered by the United States Forest Service.

 The Oregon Dunes are a unique area of windswept sand.
 They are the largest expanse of coastal sand dunes in North America and one of the largest expanses of temperate coastal sand dunes in the world, with some dunes reaching 500 ft above sea level.
 They are the product of millions of years of erosion by wind and rain on the Oregon Coast.
 There are about 7,000 acres of sand dunes, about a fifth of the total area of the national recreation area.
 The Oregon Dunes National Recreation Area provides numerous recreational activities, including off-highway vehicle (OHV) use, hiking, fishing, canoeing, horseback riding, and camping.
-The Carter Dunes Trail and Oregon Dunes Day Use provide forest access for the disabled.
+The Carter Dunes Trail and Oregon Dunes Day Use provide forest access for disabled people.

 Frank Herbert's science-fiction novel Dune was partly inspired by the author's research on and fascination with the area.